 That's why we are going to enter in more details during this ConvertKit vs Mailchimp comparison, we are going to analyze their pricing, the features - by category - they present to their customers and then wrapping all this with an opinion that we hope will be unbiased.

-1) ConvertKit vs Mailchimp: Pricing
+1) ConvertKit vs Mailchimp: Which has better pricing?

 We will continue ConvertKit vs Mailchimp comparison with one of the most important factors when we are choosing something - the price.
+And in the meantime, here's a quick reference on how email marketing pricing is done.

 A lot of new businesses would like to experiment first with email marketing before starting to spend money on the service.
 And a free account with 2000 contacts and 10000 emails per month might just be the experiment they need before starting to use this channel more heavily.